amandineameye/Diabestie_React/README.md

 # Diabestie 🌈

 **Note:** This project is split into two repos—one for the [frontend](https://github.com/amandineameye/Diabestie_React) and one for the [backend](https://github.com/amandineameye/Diabestie_Node).
 Both need to be set up and run separately but work together seamlessly.
-You are currently on the frontend repo.
+You are currently on the backend repo.

 Diabestie is a web app designed to help diabetics accurately estimate their insulin needs before a meal.
 Built by diabetics for diabetics.